rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 #### Transitional / Neo-classical

-Traditional, or "neo-classical" fontfaces resemble penship (similar to Old Style fontfaces), however, they also feature more symmetry and uniformity, have a higher contrast, and have more structure.
+Traditional, or "neo-classical" fontfaces still resemble penship (similar to Old Style fontfaces), however, they also feature more symmetry and uniformity, have a higher contrast, and have more structure.
 These fonts are often serifs and usually have a vertical stress.
 Letterforms usually have a high contrast, and these fontfaces also often have tall x-heights.
+Transitional serifs are sharper and more clean than humanist serifs, which are more calligraphic in appearance.

 Example: [Baskervville](https://fonts.google.com/specimen/Baskervville)